lukecdev/VanBuilds101/README.md

 - When i ran the W3 Html validator, i got 2 error messages for stray </div> elements.
 I was not expecting these.
 - Upon a review, I could see that these tags where being added by Django at the end of my Post_detail html when it loads with the base.html.

-### Gallery image upload not submitting

-- When bulding the Post form for the image upload page.
-I build the view with the 'generic.createview' class, this was already being used in the Blog Post view for new blog posts.
-This casused an issue that when the button was pressed to submit the new gallery image.
-A "Required Field enter" pops up and does not allow the image to be submited.
-This required field message seems to be pulled from the Post Model.
-It would require re organsiing both models which I unfortantly ran out of time to fix.
-The current way to upload new gallery images is through the admin panel and the image section.

 # Deployment
 To deploy the project through Heroku I followed these steps: